LassoSoft/LassoGuide/lasso_guide_source/operations/encryption.rst

 longest string possible to ensure a secure encryption.
 Ideal seeds contain a mix of letters, digits, and punctuation.

-The security considerations of storing, transmitting, and hard coding seed values is beyond the scope of this manual.
+The security considerations of storing, transmitting, and hard-coding seed values is beyond the scope of this book.
 In the examples that follow, we present methodologies which are easy to use, but may not provide the highest level of security possible.
-You should consult a security expert if security is very important for your web site.
+You should consult a security expert if security is very important for your website.

 Store Encrypted Data in a Database
 ----------------------------------

-Use the `encrypt_blowfish` and `decrypt_blowfish` methods to encrypt data which will be stored in a database and then to decrypt the data when it is retrieved from the database.
+Use the `encrypt_blowfish` and `decrypt_blowfish` methods to encrypt data which will be stored in a database and then decrypt the data when it is retrieved from the database.

 In the example below, the data in the variable "plaintext" is encrypted and stored in the "ciphertext" variable.
 This is then used to store the data in the